Querying AWS S3 with Presto

 In AWS, query S3 data with a technology like open source Presto.
 While users may think of S3 buckets as a datasource for the Presto query engine, from a Presto perspective, file systems and object stores are handled very differently than databases.
-For Presto S3 only needs to have access to the path for the data it needs to scan.
+To Presto query S3 access to the path for the data it needs to scan is the only necessary information.
 It does not need to know the details like bucket name etc as part of the configuration.
 It gets the path from the catalog.
 The catalog maps the file system / objects to databases and tables.
 There are two popular catalogs for object stores.
 Hive Metastore (cloud-agnostic) and AWS Glue (AWS specific).
 The Presto Hive Connector is used to access the data from the object store underneath.

 How to query Presto AWS S3 bucket: